akka/akka-persistence-r2dbc/docs/src/main/paradox/native-image.md

 # Building Native Images

-Building native images with Akka HTTP is supported out of the box for the event sourced journal, snapshot store and durable state store and databases:
+Building native images with Akka Persistence R2DBC is supported out of the box for the event sourced journal, snapshot store and durable state store with the following databases:

 * H2 (inmem and file)
 * Postgres